Payton Thorne

-Payton Thorne (born June 26, 2001) is an American football quarterback for the Michigan State Spartans.
+Payton Thorne (born June 26, 2001) is an American professional football quarterback.
+He played college football for the Michigan State Spartans and Auburn Tigers before signing with the Cincinnati Bengals as an undrafted free agent in 2025.

-High school career
+Early life

 Thorne originally attended Metea Valley High School in Aurora, Illinois before transferring to Naperville Central High School in Naperville, Illinois.
 As a senior in 2018, he was named the Chicago Sun-Times and Naperville Sun Player of the Year after throwing for 3,113 yards and 40 touchdowns.
 Thorne originally committed to Western Michigan University to play college football but later switched to Michigan State University.

 College career

 Thorne was redshirted his first year at Michigan State in 2019.

 In 2020, he played in four games as a backup to Rocky Lombardi and made one start.
 In his first career start against Penn State he passed for 325 yards and three touchdowns.
 For the season, he completed 48 of 85 passes for 582 yards with three touchdowns and three interceptions.
-Thorne was named the Spartans starter to open the 2021 season.

-In his first full year as a starter in 2021 Thorne threw for 3,240 yards, 27 TDs, 10 INTs, with a 77.7 QBR.
-Thorne has been named to the Maxwell Award watch list for the upcoming 2022 season.
+In 2021, Thorne was named the Spartans starter to open the season.
+In his first full year as a starter, Thorne threw for 3,240 yards, 27 TDs, 10 INTs, with a 77.7 QBR.

+In 2022, he was a 12 game starter with 2,679 yards passing, 19 touchdown passes and one rushing TD.

+In the 2023 offseason, Thorne transferred to Auburn to play under newly acquired head coach Hugh Freeze.
+He was a starter in 2023, and had 16 TDs with ten interceptions for the season.

+For 2024, he beat out freshmen Hank Brown and Walker White for the starter spot in summer practice, but was benched in favour of Brown following Auburn's week 2 loss against California.
+Two weeks later, due to Brown's poor play, Thorne returned to the starter.
+He finished the season with 21 TDs, nine interceptions, and 2,713 yards.

 Statistics

+Professional career

+On May 9, 2025, Thorne signed with the Cincinnati Bengals as an undrafted free agent after going unselected in the 2025 NFL draft.
+He was waived on August 25.